-Colston Budd Rogers & Kafes (CBRK) has prepared a Transport Assessment (Appendix M) that reviews the transport aspects of this Planning Proposal, including parking provision, traffic generation, and access/servicing.
+Arup has prepared a Traffic Impact Assessment (TIA) (Appendix M) that reviews the transport aspects of this Planning Proposal, including parking provision, traffic generation, and access/servicing.
+A summary of the TIA's conclusions relating to parking provision, traffic generation, and access/servicing is provided below.